$K(1)$-local $K$-theory of Azumaya algebras: Introduction

+The group of units of a commutative ring $R$ is typically very different from its additive group.
+This difference becomes more stringent when one allows $R$ to be a commutative ring \emph{spectrum}, where the underlying spectrum of $R$ and its spectrum of units $\mathfrak{gl}_1(R)$ are of vastly different nature.
+To see an example of this, one need look no further than the initial commutative ring spectrum, the sphere spectrum $\Sph$, where $\Sph$ receives no interesting map from (connective) complex topological $K$-theory, $\mathrm{ku}$, while $\mathfrak{gl}_1(\Sph)$ receives (up to a shift) the $J$-homomorphism, a very important map in homotopy theory.

+One is therefore naturally lead to the study of \emph{spectra} of units of commutative ring spectra.
+One convenient way to approximate this study is to sudy instead the spectrum of \emph{strict units} of $R$: \begin{defn*} The connective spectrum of strict units of a commutative ring spectrum $R$ is defined as the following connective mapping spectrum: \end{defn*} This object, and variants thereof, is under increasing scrutiny, see e.g. \cite{Shacharstrict}, \cite{ChroNS} and \cite{shacharkiran}.
+Among other things, it partly governs ``flat algebraic geometry'' over $R$, since it is equivalent to maps of commutative $R$-algebras from the flat Laurent polynomials ring $R[t^{\pm 1}]$ to $R$.

+In this paper, we study the spectrum of strict units of a large class of height $1$ commutative ring spectra, namely the $K(1)$-local $K$-theory of (classical) schemes.
+Work of Thomason \cite{thomason1985algebraic} (see also \cite{CM}) shows that this $K(1)$-local $K$-theory is closely related to étale cohomology, and this is perhaps the main source of examples of commutative ring spectra of height $1$.

+Since $K$-theory is some kind of decategorification process, a natural guess is that the (strict) units of the ($K(1)$-local) $K$-theory of a scheme $X$ has something to do with the Picard group of that scheme, and we will prove that there is in fact a tight relationship between the two - at the level of $\pi_0$, this relationship is very classical, for example for Dedking domains where $K_0(R)\cong \mathbb Z \oplus \Pic(R)$.

+More generally, the study of $\Gm$ itself leads to the study of a canonical delooping thereof, namely the spectrum of strict picard elements, $\Gpic$, defined similarly, see \cite{Shacharstrict}.
+In that case, the ``decategorification philosophy'' mentioned above suggests that the (strict) picard elements of the ($K(1)$-local) $K$-theory of a scheme $X$ has something to do with the \emph{Brauer group} of that scheme, and it is in fact this relationship that most of this paper is devoted to.

-To motivate and state our first result, we start with a (too good to be true!) dream and add some symbols in order to, slowly but surely, arrive at a correct statement.
+To state our precise results, we start with a (too good to be true!) dream and add some symbols in order to, slowly but surely, arrive at a correct statement.

-Since (derived\footnote{Our Brauer groups and Azumaya algebras are implicitly derived throughout.}) Brauer classes over $X$ are exactly invertible objects in $\Catperf_X$, the $\infty$-category of $X$-linear stable $\infty$-categories, also known as quasi-coherent stacks on $X$, one is led to hope that taking their $K$-theory would yield invertible modules over the $K(X)$, establishing a bridge between the Brauer group of $X$ and the Picard group of the commutative ring spectrum $K(X)$.
+Since (derived\footnote{Our Brauer groups and Azumaya algebras are implicitly derived throughout.}) Brauer classes over $X$ are exactly invertible objects in $\Catperf_X$, the $\infty$-category of $X$-linear stable $\infty$-categories, also known as quasi-coherent stacks on $X$, one is led to hope that taking their $K$-theory would yield invertible modules over $K(X)$, establishing the aforementioned connection between the Brauer group of $X$ and the Picard group of the commutative ring spectrum $K(X)$.
 This would look like a map If the world were perfect, this group morphism would be an isomorphism, or not far from it, up to understandable phenomena.